This is my annual Christmas story. For an earlier short in this universe, see No Fixed Address.

 “I know, but…well, I miss her too!
 I was just getting to be friends with her.
 I mean, I know it’s not like Matt being widowed again or the kids losing their mom, or you guys losing a close friend you’d had for years, but still…”

 “It doesn’t matter – we lost a wonderful person.”
-A part of him would always be in love with Sarah Donald, even as he had never had with her what he had with Jillian.
+A part of him would always be in love with Anastasia Donald, even as he had never had with her what he had with Jillian.
 “And four kids lost their mother.
 Part of me just wants to pack the twins up with us in the car and drive away!”

 “What?”
 Jillian stared at him.
 “That would devastate them!”

 “I know!
 I guess I’m just selfish like that sometimes.
 It’s stupid – Matt is a better father than me a hundred times!
 But Vimy looks just like me and I always wish I could be more than just his uncle.
 And Juno is an orphan now!”

 “Shh!
 She’s still awake!
 She’s still singing, in fact.”